franleplant/webpack-example-post/README.md

 # Webpack example

-This is a very dump example of a webpack config and a dumb source that we want to compile and bundle.
+This is a very dumb example of a webpack config and a dumb source that we want to compile and bundle.